hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/ai/tiny_troupe/TinyTroupe/RESPONSIBLE_AI_FAQ.md

 **Dependencies:** The documentation implies dependencies on external libraries (e.g., Azure OpenAI's LLM API) and perhaps other foundational LLM libraries, like LangChain or Semantic Kernel.
 These are not detailed as code but are understood to be essential to TinyTroupe's functionality.

 **Possible Errors/Improvements:** The document's emphasis on responsible use is excellent.
 However, a formal definition of how the library interacts with the external LLM APIs could help understanding its architecture.
-Code examples demonstrating how to utilize the library's API and how to incorporate responsible AI safeguards would greatly enhance the explanation.
+Code examples demonStarting how to utilize the library's API and how to incorporate responsible AI safeguards would greatly enhance the explanation.